bluuuzs/veltrix-dma/README.md

 # Fapper-DMA  /  discord.gg/TgbdNJgGnT

 ## Please note that there does seem to be a bug where the cheat will crash if you use the aimbot with a pickaxe, i don't know what it is.
+(I might have fixed this, can't test though cause my spoofer isn't working.

 ### Havent tested it yet since i added the webmenu cause im lazy but it should work fine. ill probably add prediction soon